Download eBooks & Wiring Diagrams (FREE)

 If you are using a Victron-branded charge controller, you can connect the controller to your smartphone via Bluetooth using the smartphone app.

-We use the Victron 100/30 controller and checking our solar harvesting data is beautifully simply.
-In this photo, I can quickly see that 215watts (15.60A) of power are flowing into my batteries.
+We use the Victron 100/30 controller, and checking our solar harvesting data is beautifully simple.
+In this photo, I can see that 215 watts (15.60A) of power flow into my batteries.

 Great!